MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

 > In order to complete this exercise, you need the following:
 >
 > - An Azure subscription - [Create one for free](https://azure.microsoft.com/free/ai-services).
 > - Access granted to Azure OpenAI in the desired Azure subscription.
->   Currently, access to this service is granted only by application.
+Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at [https://aka.ms/oai/access](https://aka.ms/oai/access).
 > - An Azure OpenAI resource with a model deployed.
 For more information about model deployment, see the [documentation here](/azure/ai-services/openai/how-to/create-resource)
 >

-In this exercise, you will:
+In this exercise, you'll:

 - Open the Azure OpenAI completions playground.
 - Use natural language to interact with a deployment.